serverlessworkflow/specification/specification/README.md

 If the event state is a starting state, incoming events may trigger workflow instances.
 If the event waits for any of the defined events (exclusive property is set to true), the timeout property should be ignored.

-If exclusive property is set to false (all defined events must occur) the defined timeout represents the time between arrival of specified events.
-To give an example let's say we have:
+If exclusive property is set to false (all defined events must occur), the defined timeout represents the time between arrival of specified events.
+To give an example, consider the following:

 ```json
 {